opsschool/curriculum/filesystems_101.rst

     -root@opsschool # mount /dev/sdb1 /mnt

-The type of the filesystem refers to the format of the data structure that is the filesystem on disk.
+The filesystem type refers to the format of the data structure that is used as the filesystem on disk.
 Files (generally) do not care what kind of filesystem they are on, it is only in initial filesystem creation, automatic mounting, and performance tuning that you have to concern yourself with the